DMCA Policy

 Identify the copyrighted work

 Tell us what content you own.
-Be specific—song title, artist name, album, video title, etc. If you're reporting multiple works, a representative list is fine.
+Be specific: song title, artist name, album, video title, registration number if available, etc. If you're reporting multiple works, a representative list is fine.
+For example: "The song 'Example Title' by Example Artist, from the album 'Example Album,' released on Example Label."

 -